OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 DO: Using an object relational mapper (ORM) or stored procedures is the most effective way of countering the SQL Injection vulnerability.

 DO: Use parameterized queries where a direct sql query must be used.
-More Inofrmation can be found [here](Query_Parameterization_Cheat_Sheet.md).
+More Information can be found [here](Query_Parameterization_Cheat_Sheet.md).

 e.g. In entity frameworks: